AbstractSDK/abstract/docs/src/4_framework/2_actor_model.md

 A top-level message in CosmWasm represents a transaction that encompasses multiple sub-messages.
 If any sub-message encounters an error, the entire transaction is rolled back, reverting all state changes made within that transaction.
 This ensures atomicity and prevents inconsistent states in the contract

-## Relevance to the Abstract Account
+## Relevance to the Abstract SDK

-In the context of Abstract Accounts each smart-contract acts as an independent actor provides distinct benefits.
+In the context of the Abstract SDK each smart-contract

 ### Enhanced Security through State Isolation